christianThardy/christianThardy.github.io/tom-interpretability.md

 - **initial subj state (previous token heads)** identify early occurrences of the same tokens that immediately precede the current one that represent locations, subject actions, objects and positions in relation to John and Mark.
     - e.g., cat in room, box in room, basket in room, John in room, Mark in room

-- **action-location state (duplicate token heads)** captures all prior local dependencies, primarily focusing on locations of subjects and objects with equal weight, to repeated tokens, placing them in the context of the ongoing scene to keep subject states parallel.
+- **action-location state (duplicate token heads)** captures all prior local dependencies, primarily focusing on locations of subjects and objects with equal weight to repeated tokens, placing them in the context of the ongoing scene to keep subject states parallel.
     - e.g., John puts cat on basket then leaves room, Mark puts cat on box then leaves room, John returns to room, John goes to school, Mark goes to work

 - **intermediate subj state (induction heads)** captures long range dependencies from duplicate/previous token output, maintains the state of subjects' in the scene by detecting patterns, copying and propagating tokens forward from previous positions in the sequence.